Azamat0174/Secure-Programming-Report/Lab3/thebadprogram.md

 ```
 What we are doing is that we check if the output file path contains `/etc/`, we pring an error message and free any allocated memory before returing an error.
 **Check for Symlinks:**
-- Before writing to a file, we can check if the target is a symlink and resolve it to its actual target.
+- Before writing to a file, in the `secure_copy_file` function, we can check if the target is a symlink and resolve it to its actual target.
 If it points to a sensitive file, deny the operation.

 ```c
    struct stat statbuf;